-- The application must be submitted via e-grant. - The application must be received before the expiration of the application deadline. - The application must be submitted to the funding instrument DFF-Research Project1 (Inge Lehmann). - The application must be written in English (see section 5.1.1). - The application must include a project description (see section 5.3.1). - The project description must comply both with both the specified maximum allowed number of characters and the maximum allowed number of pages as outlined in the section on the funding instrument applied for (see section 3 for information on the relevant funding instrument and section 5.3 regarding character count.
-It is e-grant's character count that applies). - The application must include the applicant's CV (see section 5.3.2). - The applicant's CV must not exceed 2 A4 pages (including figures, tables, etc.).
+- The application must be submitted via e-grant. - The application must be received before the expiration of the application deadline. - The application must be submitted to the funding instrument DFF-Research Project1 (Inge Lehmann). - The application must be written in English (see section 5.1.1). - The application must include a project description (see section 5.3.3). - The project description must comply both with both the specified maximum allowed number of characters and the maximum allowed number of pages as outlined in the section on the funding instrument applied for. (see section 3 for information on the relevant funding instrument and section 5.3 regarding character count.
+It is e-grant's character count that applies). - The application must include the applicant's CV (see section 5.3.4). - The applicant's CV must not exceed 2 A4 pages (including figures, tables, etc.).
 The 2 A4 pages must contain no more than 6,000 characters, including spaces, figure texts, formulas, etc. (See section 5.3 regarding character count.
-It is e-grant's character count that applies). - The application must include the applicant's list of publications (see section 5.3.4). - The application must include a budget, using the relevant budget template corresponding to the funding instrument (www.e-grant.dk). - The total amount applied for must observe the specified upper and lower limits that apply to DFF-Research project1 (Inge Lehmann). - The applicant must have obtained a PhD degree or, if the applicant does not have a PhD degree, equivalent qualifications, e.g. a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last minimum 2 and maximum 6 years at the time of the expiration of the application deadline (see section 5.3.3 concerning calculation of the PhD age). - The applicant cannot be employed as a postdoc, unless the applicant has entered into an unconditional agreement about employment in one of the valid employment categories at the time of application (see section 3.4).
+It is e-grant's character count that applies). - The application must include the applicant's list of publications (see section 5.3.6). - The application must include a budget, using the relevant budget template corresponding to the funding instrument (www.e-grant.dk).

 If your application fulfils the above requirements, it will be submitted for active consideration by DFF on the basis of the submitted material.
-This means that DFF will not obtain further information, in the form of supplementary application materials, from you after the application deadline and during the processing of the application, irrespective of whether your application is incomplete in relation to the requirements listed under each funding instrument in this call for proposals.
+DFF will not obtain further information, in the form of supplementary application materials, from you after the application deadline and during the processing of the application, irrespective of whether your application is incomplete in relation to the requirements listed under each funding instrument in this call for proposals.
 It also means that DFF will not accept any supplementary application materials after the application deadline.

-6.2 HOW TO APPLY TO MORE DFF RESEARCH COUNCILS?
+6.2 HOW TO APPLY TO MORE DFF RESEARCH COUNCILS